skanjo/paulrobertlloyd-v4/src/_content/articles/2009-03-29-tailored_for_england.md

 - England men’s national football team
 discussion: closed
 ---
-{% render 'figure' with '/images/2009/03/tailored_for_england/crest.jpg'
+{% include 'figure' with '/images/2009/03/tailored_for_england/crest.jpg'
   caption: 'The England crest as it appears on the new shirt.'
   alignment: 'bleed'
 %}